 The Dell XPS 13 was first introduced back in 2012, and was the company’s first ultrabook.
-The laptop has received various upgrades and enhancements since then, with multiple versions often being released in the same year, as was the case in 2013 and 2015, which saw 2 versions of the XPS 13 being launched.
+The laptop has received various upgrades and enhancements since then, with the most major revision in some years coming in 2020, with fixed webcam and tiny bezels on the display.

 Disclaimer #1 – Not every Dell XPS 13 owner will face these problems, and in fact, it is more than likely that you will not come across any of the issues listed below.

 Disclaimer #2 – As mentioned, the Dell XPS 13 series has been around for a long time.
-For the purposes of this post, we will be looking at the issues found with the 2015 (9343 and 9350) and 2016 (9360) models of the laptop.
-However, these solutions may work for older generations as well.
+For the purposes of this post, we will be looking at the issues found with the 2015 (9343 and 9350) and 2016 (9360) models of the laptop, and some newer models.
+However, these solutions may work for both older and newer generations as well.

 Problem #1 – USB Type-C port I/O issues